 - Develop your initial project idea and write an initial project proposal prior to the Project Seminar. - E-mail a copy of the Initial Project Proposal Form to D.Min.
 Office 30 days before the Project Seminar.
-The Cohort Director selects your Project Committee, based on the focus of your initial project proposal.
-Continue working on the proposal during Project Seminar - Get acquainted with your Committee soon after the Project Seminar.
-Negotiate relationship and expectations.
-Discuss your idea in general terms and get their initial feedback. - E-mail Final Project Proposal Form to D.Min.
-Office.
-The Program Coordinator will forward it to Committee members for response.
+Continue working on the proposal during Project Seminar. - E-mail Final Proposal Form to the DMin Office after the Project seminar (DM422).
+The Cohort Director selects your Project Committee, based on the focus of your proposal.
+Get acquainted with your Committee soon after they are selected and negotiate relationship and expectations.
+The Program Coordinator will forward your Final Project Proposal Form to Committee members for response.
 Continue this revision process until the proposal is deemed acceptable.
 Committee members: Review the final proposal or resubmitted proposal (when the project or setting has significantly changed).
 Response due to D.Min.
 Office and candidate within 30 days of submittal.